Title / object name

 Harold was 24 years old when he commenced service on 5 January 1917.
 At this time he lived in Otaki and was a horse trainer and jockey.

-He embarked on the Pakeha from Wellington, 26 April 1917 as part of G Company.
-Harold’s unit endured Passendale in October 1917 where he was wounded by HE (High Explosive) shell on 12 October 1917.
+He trained with the New Zealand Rifle Brigade and embarked on the troopship 'Pakeha' from Wellington on 26 April 1917 as part of 'G' Company, 24th Reinforcements.
+At Sling camp in England he re-joined the Rifle Brigade.
+Harold’s unit endured the terrible fighting at Passchendale in October 1917 where he was wounded by HE (High Explosive) shell on 12 October 1917.
 He received the wound to his lower left forearm.
 Batten was hospitalised and once he was well he returned to New Zealand in February and was later discharged on the 13 August 1918 due to his injury.